Sisu S-321: Production series

 In spring 1933 the first production series was delivered.
 Among the first customers were newly founded Oy Alkoholiliike Ab which had ordered two S-322D lorries already in the previous year, as well as a Helsinki firewood distributor, which became an owner of S-321E.

 SAT ordered Volvo parts in order lots of ten kits.
 Each production batch was numbered according to the order lot.

 The second production series included two combination buses; one ready lorry was converted into combination bus after request of the customer, Imatran Voima Oy.
 The rest of the second series were exclusively lorries.
 The customers of the third series were Border Guard, Hietalahti Shipyard and Engineering Works, State Railways, Oy Alkoholiliike Ab, Orimattilan Tehdas and Karhula Oy; the State Railways bought three lorries and Karhula two.

 At this stage SAT had got already so many orders that the customers had to wait for their vehicles.

 Both high tolls and transportation costs pushed SAT to start domestic sourcing.
 The third production batch included parts made by such Finnish companies as Keskusvalimo, Suomen Gummitehdas, Pietarsaaren Konepaja and Kone ja Silta.
 Five vehicles of the fourth production batch were equipped with frames produced by Crichton-Vulcan.
 The sixth series got Finnish-made radiators produced by Oksanen & Kumpp., hub caps by Lohmann, headlight brackets by Teräskalustaja, rear axle housing by Karhulan Tehtaat, radiator caps by Metalli-Niklaus and electric cables by Suomen Kaapelitehdas.
 In some cases SAT had to go back to Volvo parts; for example domestically produced track rods turned out to be too weak.
 Also the first Karhula-produced axle housings did not fulfill the requirements but problems were resolved after.
 Some of the imported parts were substituted by own component production; fuel tanks as an example.

 The weakening of Finnish mark against the Swedish crown made importing increasingly unfavourable, forcing SAT to focus more on local sourcing activities.
 Designing of the upgraded models S-341 and S-342 had begun already in 1933 but they were introduced in 1934.
 The content of domestic parts was increased, but they were still powered by Volvo delivered Penta EB engines.
 Both models were available with single or double rear wheels.
 An interesting, new variant was KV which means kevyt versio, "light version".
 It was delivered without bonnet and wings for DIY customers.

 Volvo supplied SAT until autumn 1935; the last delivered components were Timken axles and Ross steering boxes.
 The last S-341 and S-342 models were powered by domestically made Olympia engines, which were later used in the following Sisu SO-series.

-The total amount of Sisu's with Volvo parts reached almost 200 vehicles of which 70 first units were practically built on Volvo chassis and additional 12 units were largely based on Volvo components.
+The total amount of Sisus with Volvo parts reached almost 200 vehicles of which 70 first units were practically built on Volvo chassis and additional 12 units were largely based on Volvo components.